D with stroke: Appearance

 In the lowercase, the crossbar is usually drawn through the ascender, but when used as a phonetic symbol it may be preferred to draw it through the bowl, in which case it is known as a barred d.
 In some African languages' orthographies, such as that of Moro, the barred d is preferred.

 In the uppercase, the crossbar normally crosses just the left stem, but in Vietnamese and Moro it may sometimes cross the entire letter.

 The DE ligature should not be confused with the Đ. That ligature was used stylistically in pre-19th century Spanish as a contraction for de, as a D with an E superimposed.
 For example, Universidad DE Guadalajara.

 Uses by language

 African languages

 A lowercase đ appeared alongside a lowercase retroflex D in a 1982 revision of the African reference alphabet.
 This revision of the alphabet eliminated uppercase forms, so there was no conflict between ɖ and đ.

+Kven

+The letter Đ, which is not used in standard Finnish, became used in Kven language texts in the early 2020's, with its users as of March 2025 including the Norwegian Directorate for Civil Protection (e.g. Omavalmhiuđen tarkistuslista), NRK (e.g. Pienemät piđot Hortenissa), and Kainun Institutti (e.g. Sillä heiđän kieli oon muuttunu omhaan laihiin.).